tareqimbasher/NetPad/docs/wiki/Data-Connections.md

+# Data Connections

-Data connections are a way to add data sources that can be accessed easily in scripts.
-Data connections were designed to support a wide variety of data sources like databases, Excel files, flat files...etc.
-NetPad currently supports database connections for these providers:
+Data connections let scripts tap into data sources and easily query, add and update data.
+Connections were designed to support a wide variety of data sources like databases, Excel files, flat files...etc.
+NetPad currently **only supports** database connections; the plan is to expand support in the near future.

+To access database connections, NetPad uses EntityFramework Core, and supports the following providers:

 * Microsoft SQL Server
 * PostgreSQL